-Prerequisites: P6104 or P8130
+Prerequisites: P6103 or P6104 or P8130, and the instructor's permission.

 The main objective of this course is to provide students and investigators with a working knowledge of certain methodological issues that arise in designing a clinical trial in order to conduct complex study designs that yield valid and reliable results.
 With emphasis on several methodological and practical issues related to the design and analysis of clinical experiments, topics include: the design of small studies (Phase I and II studies), interim analyses and group sequential methods, survival studies, multiple outcome measures, surrogate outcomes, multicenter studies, issues in data analysis, and reporting and interpreting study results.